timescale/docs/self-hosted/install/installation-linux.md

 <Procedure>

-### Setting up the TimescaleDB extension on Red Hat-based systems
+### Setting up the Timescale extension on Red Hat-based systems

 1. Enable and start the service: